+- 5 units, Letter, 5 lec/0 lab, DE

+- DA, Below Transfer Level

+- Prerequisite: Guided self-placement.

-- 5 units, Letter, 3 lec / 6 lab - DA - Prerequisite: Math 110 or 112 OR guided self-placement.\ - This course is an introduction to the concepts of algebra and basic elements of exploratory data analysis.
+- This course is an introduction to the concepts of algebra and basic elements of exploratory data analysis.
 Topics include arithmetic operations with signed numbers, properties of real numbers, algebraic expressions, solving linear equations and inequalities, graphing linear equations and inequalities in two variables, solving systems of linear equations and inequalities, exponents, polynomials, factoring, rational expressions, roots, radicals, methods of solving quadratic equations, solving a variety of word problems, data analysis, sample statistics and graphs, measures of central tendency and spread, probability, and exponential and logarithmic functions .This class is intended as preparation for students who wish to take Statistics.
-Students wishing to take other 200 level math courses will require Math 123C or 125 and should consult the college catalog for prerequisites.
+Students wishing to take other 200 level math courses will require MATH 125 or 125S and should consult the college catalog for prerequisites.